SVKruik/HvA-NL-J1/README.md

 # HvA-NL-J1

-Repository for posting misc files from assignments.
+Repository for posting files from assignments.
 The repo contains for the files for Java and FYS project.

 ---

-Last updated for: week 6.
+Last updated for: week 8.